Kid with phone

 iPhone Screen Time settings

-Apple offers its users the ability to secure their child’s iPhone using features like Family Sharing and Screen Time.
-To make use of these features, your child must have their own Apple ID.
-Children aged thirteen and above can create their own Apple ID, and so can you.
-Additionally, you’ll need to set up a Family Sharing group and add your child to it.
-Through Screen Time, you can manage various aspects of your child’s iPhone from your own device.
+Apple allows its consumers to secure their child’s iPhone with features such as Family Sharing and Screen Time.
+To use these services, your child must have their own Apple ID.
+Children aged thirteen and up can create their own Apple IDs, as can you.
+You’ll also need to create a Family Sharing group and add your child to it.
+Screen Time allows you to manage several aspects of your child’s iPhone from your own device.

 To create an Apple ID for your child: